Arizona Public Radio | Your Source for NPR News

 The major parties' redistricting battle escalated this week, with lawmakers in the country's two most populous states each taking a notable step toward a new congressional map ahead of the 2026 midterm elections.

-At President Trump's urging, Republican legislators in Texas were set to give final approval on Friday to lines that they hope will move five U.S. House seats to the GOP.
+At President Trump's urging, Republican legislators in Texas gave final approval early Saturday to lines that they hope will move five U.S. House seats to the GOP.

 California Democrats are acting in response, aiming to pick up five seats of their own.
 On Thursday they OK'd a ballot measure to ask their state's voters to allow new congressional districts.